crescent-network/crescent/docs/How-To/plans.md

 ```

 # Public Farming Plan

 ## AddPublicFarmingFixedAmountPlan

-Create `public-fixed-plan-proposal.json` file in your local directory and copy the below json into the file.
+Create `public-fixed-plan-proposal.json` file in your local directory and copy the below JSON into a file.
+To explain about what this public plan does is that i want to create a public fixed amount plan that provides `100000000uatom` as incentives for those who stake the denoms of `poolD35A0CC16EE598F90B044CE296A405BA9C381E38837599D96F2F70C2F02A23A4` and `uatom` defined in `staking_coin_weights`.

 ```json
 {